Aditya9056/smush-repo/readme.txt

 = 2.7.3.1 =

     * Fixed: Pro user unable to login to WPMU DEV Dashboard plugin when Smush is active, Error: "Your key is invalid."
+    * Updated: S3 Integration, return URL for any error, 'as3cf_get_attached_file'

 = 2.7.3 =